ayush-321/ayush-321/README.md

 - 👋 Hi, I’m Ayush Singh
-- 👀 I’m interested in ReactJS and Cosmos
+- 👀 I’m interested in ReactJS
-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently learning Frontend Web Development
 - 📫 How to reach me: -> https://www.linkedin.com/in/ayush-singh-8a0839163/

 <!---